bloominstituteoftechnology/node-db4-guided-solution/README-lesson-plan.md

 ## Starter Code

 The [Starter Code](https://github.com/LambdaSchool/node-db4-guided) for this project is configured to run the server by typing `npm run server`.
 The server will restart automatically on changes.
 It can save some time to create "migrate", "rollback" and "seed" scripts inside `package.json`.
+It's a very good idea to install Eslint in the project by running `npx eslint --init`.

 ## Introduce Module Challenge